Mary-Kate and Ashley in Action!

-Mary-Kate and Ashley in Action! is an American animated children's television series featuring the voices and likeness of Mary-Kate and Ashley Olsen.
+Mary-Kate and Ashley in Action! is an animated children's television series featuring the voices and likeness of Mary-Kate and Ashley Olsen.
 It is also a series of books that spun off, from the show.
-The show premiered on October 20, 2001, on the ABC block Disney's One Saturday Morning, and was cancelled after one season due to low ratings.
-It was the last TV series to star both Mary-Kate and Ashley.
+The show aired from October 20, 2001 to June 29, 2002, on the ABC block Disney's One Saturday Morning, and was cancelled after one season due to low ratings.